Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 How I Created Valances From a Table Topper

 I wanted valances with a scalloped edge.
-I had a pattern for a lovely scalloped table topper, so I decided to work only half of it (using larger hook and thicker cotton).
-I made two, then I added solid sleeves for the curtain rod.
+I had a pattern for a lovely scalloped table topper, so I decided to work only half of it (using a larger hook and thicker cotton).
+I made two; then, I added solid sleeves for the curtain rod.
 Crystals finished my valances beautifully.

 Pale Green Table Centerpiece

 This was another pattern that I changed somewhat by opting to use thicker crochet cotton and a slightly larger steel hook so that instead of a doily, I ended up with a larger table centerpiece.
 I added beads to make it even prettier.

 It's fun to get creative with your crocheted pieces.

 - Colors: Incorporate different colors into your pattern.
 This can be done by working chosen sections in a different color or by working the final round in a pretty variegated.